pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/driver-alert-keeps-showing-up/index.md

 ## macOS Catalina Notes

+Karabiner-Elements requires macOS 10.15.6 or later, because macOS 10.15.5 or earlier has an issue around DriverKit.

+Please use [Karabiner-Elements 12.10.0](/docs/releasenotes/#karabiner-elements-12100) if you are using macOS 10.15.5 or earlier.

 {{% alert title="macOS Catalina Note #1" color="primary" %}}

 Even worse, there is an additional problem on the macOS side if you are using macOS Catalina.<br/>